ezekeal/kingkiller/alone-in-tarbean.md

 Kvothe goes begging in Hillside Tarbean.
 He manages to get a silver penny from a woman there.
 A shopkeep tells a guard and the guard beats the crap out of him causing him to loose his silver penny.
 He makes it back to Waterside near death.
 A man in the Ecanis mask and a woman in a green mask find him.
 They seem to be on the run from an incident that they didn't cause but might get blamed for.
 He gives Kvothe a silver talent and his gloves.
 He limps to an Inn where he buys a blanket and some food and wine.
 After a day or so he made his way back to Trapis with the remaining coin.
 Trapis nursed him back to health using his money to buy necessary medicine.

+Kvothe learned to pickpocket, steal, run from sweet-eaters, and make shoes from rags

 ### Three years later

 Kvothe age 15 and no longer in Tarbean. \(stub\)